Axel Petersson Döderhultarn

-Axel Petersson Döderhultarn, formerly Axel Petersson, (12 December 1868 – 15 March 1925) was a Swedish wood carver who was one of the recognized masters of wood carving, most famous for Scandinavian flat-plane-style woodcarving.
+Axel "Döderhultarn" Petersson, formerly Axel Petersson, (12 December 1868 – 15 March 1925) was a Swedish wood carver who was one of the recognized masters of wood carving, most famous for Scandinavian flat-plane-style woodcarving.

 Early years

 Axel Petersson Döderhultarn was born in the parish of Döderhult in Oskarshamn Municipality.
 His parents were Eva Lotta Persdotter and Per August Petersson.
 When he was five years of age, his father died.
 Members of his family decided the best thing for him to do as a young adult was to emigrate to the United States.
 Petersson did not emigrate to America, as his family had planned, and after a brief time away he moved back to help his widowed mother in Oskarshamn.

 In his youth, his primary interest was in whittling, and carving small figures.
 He worked on figure carving and sold figurines in the local market in Oskarshamn.
 Most of the figures he sold were refined traditional wood carvings.
 Sometime around 1900 he began to carve in a minimalist style.
 These are the carved figures he is most famous for.
 Many of these carvings sold in the local market for $1.00 – $2.00 USD.
 Adjusted for inflation, $1.50 in 1900 would be equivalent to $33.23 in 2005.